cromulus/reminders-cli/API_DOCUMENTATION.md

 The Reminders CLI HTTP API provides programmatic access to macOS Reminders data through a RESTful interface.
 Built with Swift and Hummingbird, it offers comprehensive reminder management capabilities including CRUD operations, advanced search, real-time webhook notifications, and access to private API features like subtasks, URL attachments, and mail links.

+**New in v1.1.0**: Enhanced n8n integration with declarative-style nodes that provide seamless workflow automation capabilities.

 ## Getting Started

 ### Prerequisites